An Exhibition Featuring Black Icons And Historic Events On U.S. Currency

-Our For The Love Of Money: Blacks On U.S. Currency Panel Exhibition celebrates Black history icons, seminal historic events and iconic institutions whose significant contributions to American and Black history have been recognized through commemoration on United States currency in the form of commemorative coins, medals and medallions:
+The For The Love Of Money: Blacks On U.S. Currency Exhibition celebrates Black history icons, seminal historic events and institutions whose significant contributions to American and Black history have been recognized by law through commemoration on United States currency in the form of commemorative coins, medals and medallions:

 - Commemorative coins, medals and medallions are authorized by legislation passed by the United States Congress and signed into law by the sitting President of the United States